WHAT to Eat

 If you are above your trigger, it’s ideal to wait.
 You know your body has enough fuel on board!
 But if you are REALLY hungry and just above your trigger, the DDF App will suggest you can eat but prioritise protein and nutrients and limit fat and carbs.

 It’s hard to go wrong if you limit fuel when you’re above your trigger and only refuel (with fat and carbs) when your blood glucose is below your trigger.
 Thus, DDF encourages you to follow a PSMF-style diet when your glucose is elevated and you have plenty of fuel on board.
-But then you eat normally or even refuel with some extra carbohydrates when your blood sugars drop below your trigger.
+But then you eat normally or refuel with some extra carbohydrates when your blood sugars drop below your trigger.

 5.17 How Can I Use My Glucose to Guide How Much I Eat?